WARNING!

 It's a shame!

 During the worst winter in 100 years, 2002-2003, GK became a partially indoor cat, spending most of her time inside during the heavy snows and bitter cold.
 At first it was just the basement but then she got to explore some more.
 She was happy inside and eventually all four of my cats were getting along!
 Then, it got warm again, and GK felt the calling to spend her time all outside again.
-If it were up to me, all my cats would be inside all the time so they do not kill any more small animals but the rest of the family wants her outside.
+If it were up to me, all my cats would be inside all the time so they would not kill any more small animals but the rest of the family wanted her outside.

 I had GK microchipped on 3/13/05 at a clinic.

 GK had her yearly checkup on 5/24/05.
 She was down to 6.2 pounds.
 GK had distemper and rabies shots.
-She had blood work done just to be safe even though she is young.
+She had blood work done just to be safe even though she was young.
 No problems were found.

 GK had her yearly checkup on 5/17/06.
 She was 6.3 pounds.
 She got a distemper shot.
 They extracted some feces to check for worms and found none.

 GK had her yearly checkup on 6/27/07.
 She was down to 6.1 pounds.
 They weighed her three times to be sure.
-The vet thought it might just be because it is later in the summer than previous years.
+The vet thought it might just be because it was later in the summer than previous years.
 I decided to wait another year before doing blood work again.
 She got a distemper shot.
 I brought in a fecal sample, and they found nothing.
-She seems fine.
+She seemed fine.

 GK had her yearly checkup on 5/14/08.
 Her weight was still 6.1 pounds.
 She got distemper and rabies shots.
 I had blood work done (blood panel and also feline leukemia and AIDS).
 The only thing that came back abnormal was her T4 (thyroid) which was 2.6 (should be <2.5).
 He suggested re-testing in 6 to 12 months.